mohammad-ef/Linear-and-Differential-Attacks/README.md

 # Linear and Differential Attacks

-A **simple** java programming exercise using linear and Differential cryptanalysis to attack symmetric-key block ciphers with four different S-boxes.
+A **simple** Java programming exercise using linear and Differential cryptanalysis to attack symmetric-key block ciphers with four different S-boxes.

 | ![](/images/structure_a.png) | ![](/images/structure_b.png) |